Randomized Evaluation of the Effects of Anacetrapib Through Lipid Modification - HPS3/TIMI55-REVEAL

 - MI: 4.4% with anacetrapib vs. 5.1% with placebo (p = 0.007).

 - No difference in the incidence of cancer or adverse events between treatment groups

 Among patients with stable atherosclerosis on intensive statin therapy, anacetrapib was effective at preventing adverse cardiac events compared with placebo.
 Coronary death was similar; however, MI was reduced in the anacetrapib group.
 It appeared that benefit from anacetrapib emerged after ≥3 years of treatment.
+Findings were similar among those with and without diabetes.
 Previous studies of CTEP inhibitors (different agents and different follow-up periods) have shown neutral or hazardous effects on cardiovascular outcomes.